pb111/Machine-Learning-with-Python/README.md

    -  ### Data Cleaning and Preprocessing Projects

-       - [Data Cleaning with Python and Pandas](https://github.com/pb111/Data-Cleaning-with-Python-NumPy-and-Pandas/blob/master/Data%20Cleaning%20with%20Python%20and%20Pandas.ipynb): In this project, I present useful techniques to clean a messy dataset to convert it into tidy data format.
+       - [Data Cleaning with Python and Pandas](https://github.com/pb111/Data-Cleaning-with-Python-NumPy-and-Pandas/blob/master/Data%20Cleaning%20with%20Python%20and%20Pandas.ipynb): In this project, I discuss useful techniques to clean a messy dataset to convert it into tidy data format.
+I discuss `principles of tidy data` and `signs of an untidy data`.I also discuss various tools for exploratory data analysis.
+I discuss ways to deal with negative numerical values, outliers and missing numerical values.
+I discuss how to check for missing values programmatically with `ASSERT` statement.

        - [Data Preprocessing Project- Dealing with missing numerical values](https://github.com/pb111/Data-Preprocessing-Project-Dealing-with-Missing-Numerical-Values/blob/master/Data%20Preprocessing%20Project%20-%20Dealing%20with%20Missing%20Numerical%20Values.ipynb): This project describes various techniques to deal with missing numerical values.